Wild greens macaroni and cheese

 Preheat the oven to 350°F.

 Clean the greens and remove any tough stems.
-Wash throughly in 3 changes of water.
+Wash thoroughly in 3 changes of water.

-Heat a pot of water that will fit all the greens.
-Bring to a boil and blanch the greens for 1 minutes.
-They should be a bright green in color, if you overcook them they will turn an unappetising grey.
-Drain the greens through a fine mesh colander saving the water.
+Heat a pot of water large enough to hold all the greens.
+Bring to a boil and blanch the greens for 1 minute.
+They should be bright green in colour; if you overcook them, they will turn unappetising grey.
+Drain the greens through a fine mesh colander, saving the water.
 Cool under cold water to stop the cooking.

-Cook the pasta as per the directions on the packet less 1 minute in the water used to cook the greens plus dd more water as needed.
+Cook the pasta according to the packet directions, less than 1 minute in the water used to cook the greens, plus add more water as needed.
 Drain and set aside.

-In a large saucepan heat the butter and olive oil on low.
+In a large saucepan, heat the butter and olive oil on low.
 Add the scallions/shallots and some salt and sauté till the onions are soft.
 Keep the flame low, you do not want the onions to change color.
 Add the flour and continue sautéing till the flour is a light golden color, about 1 minute.
-Add the milk (the method that works best for me in making a béchamel is to add all the milk at once cold) and whisk till smooth.
+Add the milk (the best method for making a béchamel is to add all the milk at once cold) and whisk till smooth.
 The sauce will thicken as the milk heats up till it coats a spoon evenly.
 Add the cheese (except feta), cinnamon, nutmeg and dill.
 Cook stirring continuously till all the cheese is melted.
-Please resist the urge to turn up the heat to melt the cheese faster, the cheese can split and you will be left with an oily mess.
+Please resist the urge to turn up the heat to melt the cheese faster; the cheese can split, leaving you with an oily mess.
 Taste and adjust salt.

 You can now proceed in two ways.